fourTheorem/slic-starter/README.md

 To set up deployment to your own accounts, first run through these steps.

 1. Decide when DNS name you will use for your application.
 If you need to register one, the best place to do this is probably in your production account using [Amazon Route 53](https://aws.amazon.com/route53/).
-2. Copy `aws-accounts.json.sample` to `aws-accounts.json` and edit it to include the AWS Account IDs of your staging, production and CI/CD accounts.
+2. Copy `slic-config.json.sample` to `slic-config.json` and edit it to include the AWS Account IDs of your staging, production and CI/CD accounts.
 This file is `.gitignore`'d so your account IDs are not commited to Git.
+Also specify your GitHub repository details and DNS domain for your deployment.
+Use a domain you own so you can update DNS entries to point to your deployed environment.
+When the deployment process runs, the domain owner will be sent an email to verify ownership before the deployment completes.
 3. Fork the repository into your own account or organization on GitHub.
 If you don't use GitHub, you will have to tweak the source project in the CICD module ([source-project.ts](./cicd/lib/project/source-project.ts))
 4. Enable CodeBuild to access your GitHub repo.
 The only way to do this is to create a temporary CodeBuild project in your CICD account and set up your GitHub repostitory as a source.
 Grant access to your GitHub repo.
 Your account now has access to the repo and the SLIC Starter CodeBuild will be able to monitor and clone your repo.
 The temporary CodeBuild project can alreay be deleted.
 You will need to have **admin** priveleges for the repository or **owner** permissions for the GitHub organization in order for WebHooks to be create automatically by [the CodeBuild project](./cicd/lib/project/source-project.ts).
 5. (Optional - this will be required for repo tagging).
 Set up GitHub authentication for your repo.
 Create a GitHub Personal Access Token and add it as an secret with the name `GitHubPersonalAccessToken` in Secrets Manager _in the CICD account_.
 See [this post](https://medium.com/@eoins/securing-github-tokens-in-a-serverless-codepipeline-dc3a24ddc356) for more detail on this approach.